gemi254/ConfigAssist-ESP32-ESP8266/README.md

 ## Compile
-Download library files and place them on ./libraries directory under ArduinoProjects Then include the **configAssist.h** in your application and compile..
+Download library files and place them on ./libraries directory under ArduinoProjects Then include the **ConfigAssist.h** in your application and compile..

 + compile for arduino-esp3 or arduino-esp8266.
 + To use Persistent ST connections On ESP8266 devices you must install **Preferences** library to provide ESP32-compatible Preferences API using LittleFS